jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 npm run dev
 ```

+### Travis CI Setup

+Thanks to [this post](https://blog.coinfabrik.com/test-solidity-smart-contracts-using-travis-ci/) from coinfabrik.com

 ### Issue Reporting

 If you experience with bugs or need further improvement, please create a new issue under [Issues](https://github.com/jensendarren/star-notary-ethereum-dapp-cryptostar/issues).